-For December, both the CSI and RPX showed continued weakness with the CSI declining 7.01% on a year-over-year basis while the RPX dropped 19.08% over the same period.
+For October, both the Boston CSI and RPX showed continued weakness with the CSI declining 6.0% on a year-over-year basis while the RPX dropped 14.77% over the same period.

-Recently S&P introduced a new line of data series that specifically track condominium prices in five select markets including Boston which showed that in December Boston condo prices declined 6.13% on a year-over-year basis and 13.77% on a peak decline basis (see chart below).
+Recently S&P introduced a new line of data series that specifically track condominium prices in five select markets including Boston which showed that in October Boston condo prices declined 3.61% on a year-over-year basis (see chart below).

 In all likelihood the dramatic declines to consumer confidence and increases in unemployment will work to place significant downward pressure on property prices for the foreseeable future.

 As you can see from the chart below (click for larger), although the RPX captures a greater degree of seasonality, both series are very strongly correlated.